raisax2/Capstone_project/README.md

-# Project I want to work on:
+# About:

-ABOUT: It's a social media/discussion app or website for novel readers.
+It's a social media/discussion app or website for novel readers.
 Especially for readers who are currently reading the book.
 Each book in the app would have a community on its own where depending on the length of the book (interms of chapters), there would be a discussion channel for every/everyfew chapters for readers to engage in conversations.
 Spoilars would be allowed till that chapter limit.
 Targeted audience is people who read english translated books from other countries.

 Tools: